 Toss in raw chicken breast, and cook for 5-7 minutes, or until chicken is no longer pink.
 Remove chicken and set aside with the bacon.
 Return the pot to the stove and keep hot.
 Add in 1-2 tbsp olive oil or avocado oil.

 Now saute the onion, garlic, and mushrooms for about 6-7 minutes.
 Once fragrant and lightly golden, toss in the diced tomatoes, and chicken broth.
 Return the chicken to the soup, stir in coconut cream, Italian seasoning, and salt.
+Toss in the spinach leaves.
 Reduce heat to a simmer for another 5-10 minutes before serving.

 Top with bacon and fresh basil to serve.